sirrupesh/nginx-proxy-example/readme.md

    ```

 The start script will:
-- Build the Docker images for both applications
+- Build the Docker images for all applications
 - Stop any existing containers (if running)
 - Start all services using Docker Compose